 TIS is now owned by an Australian company, Cover-More Group, which facilitates the offering of TIS insurance products worldwide.

-Now that we established TIS’s reputability, we can move on to discover if TIS offers a travel insurance policy that will appropriately cover your specific travel loss concerns at a price that delivers good value.
+Now that we established TIS’s solid reputation, we can move on to discover if TIS offers a travel insurance policy that will appropriately cover your specific travel loss concerns at a price that delivers good value.

-In this article, we’ll offer our take on how TIS handles coverage for COVID-19, review the types of policies the company offers, and let you know how to obtain a quote.
+In this article, we’ll offer our take on the types of policies the company offers, how it handles COVID-19-related events, and let you know how to obtain a quote.
 We’ll also compare Travelex with other travel insurance companies and with the coverage that comes on your credit card.

-Before we get started on TIS’s offerings, let’s talk briefly about why you would want to consider purchasing travel insurance.
+Before we start on TIS’s offerings, let’s talk briefly about why you would want to consider purchasing travel insurance.